trojan-xs/minecraft-backup-script/README.md

 stolen from K0p1-Git's cloudflare-ddns-updater

 # Features to add
+- Simple graphical interface to specify directory locations and to edit cron file
 - Ability to transfer files (scp or sftp) to another server for redundancy